Hertfordshire: Transport

 The distance travelled by buses in Hertfordshire has reduced by 56.5% since 2017.

-Stansted Airport and Luton Airport are both within 10 mi of the county's borders.
+Stansted Airport and Luton Airport are both within 10 mi of the county's borders in Essex and Bedfordshire, respectively.
 The commercial airfield at Elstree is for light aircraft.

 The Grand Union Canal passes through Rickmansworth, Watford, Hemel Hempstead, Berkhamsted and Tring.

 Education

 Hertfordshire has 26 independent schools and 73 state secondary schools.

 The state secondary schools are entirely comprehensive, although 7 schools in the south and southwest of the county are partially selective (see Education in Watford).

 All state schools have sixth forms, and there are no sixth form colleges.

 The tertiary colleges, each with multiple campuses, are Hertford Regional College, North Hertfordshire College, Oaklands College and West Herts College.

 The University of Hertfordshire is a modern university based largely in Hatfield.
 It has more than 23,000 students.